c7/c7.se/site/_posts/2013-04-27-switching-to-vundle.markdown

 ## A clean slate

-Now we are ready to start slimming down Vim.

 My dotfiles live in a Git repo so it is quite trivial to create a new branch where I can make the required changes:

 {% highlight bash %}
-$ git checkout -b slimvim
+$ git checkout -b switching-to-vundle
 {% endhighlight %}

-I just need to remove all traces of Janus by unlinking all the symlinks and removing other related files.
+I just need to remove all traces of Janus by unlinking all the symlinks and removing all other related files.

 The resulting **startuptime** log is **41** lines long, *quite an improvement*.

-It is quite possible to use Vim on its own like this, but I’ve come to love a few plugins and I’m happy to let the i7 in my Air work a bit more in order to let me use them.
+It is quite possible to use Vim on its own like this.
+I’ve come to love a few plugins and I’m happy to let the i7 in my Air work a bit in order to let me use them.

 ## [Vundle](https://github.com/gmarik/vundle)